hollyrenfrew/CS-360-Project-Weight-Tracker/code-review.md

-1\.
-Implementing secure data storage for session tokens.
+1. Implementing secure data storage for session tokens.

-2\.
-Introducing a login lockout system to protect against brute-force attacks.
+2. Introducing a login lockout system to protect against brute-force attacks.

-3\.
-Enhancing password and input validation using stronger regular expressions.
+3. Enhancing password and input validation using stronger regular expressions.

-4\.
-Running all database operations on a background thread to improve performance.
+4. Running all database operations on a background thread to improve performance.

-5\.
-Adding inline documentation and moving string literals to strings.xml for localization.
+5. Adding inline documentation and moving string literals to strings.xml for localization.

-6\.
-Correcting chart label mismatches to ensure data visualization accuracy.
+6. Correcting chart label mismatches to ensure data visualization accuracy.

-\### Planned Enhancements
+### Planned Enhancements

-My planned enhancement focuses on transforming the app's security and performance posture.\\
+My planned enhancement focuses on transforming the app's security and performance posture.

 Here's what I'll implement:

-\-   EncryptedSharedPreferences: Replace plain SharedPreferences with encrypted preferences, so user IDs, tokens, or session flags are protected even if the device is compromised.
+-   EncryptedSharedPreferences: Replace plain SharedPreferences with encrypted preferences, so user IDs, tokens, or session flags are protected even if the device is compromised.

-\-   Login Lockout Mechanism: Add two new database fields - failed\_attempts and locked\_until.
+-   Login Lockout Mechanism: Add two new database fields - failed_attempts and locked_until.
 Each failed login will increment a counter, and after five failures, the user will be locked out for ten minutes.
 Successful logins will reset the counter.

-\-   Strong Password Enforcement: Replace the current simple check with a stronger pattern requiring at least one uppercase letter, one lowercase letter, one digit, one special character, and a minimum of ten characters.
+-   Strong Password Enforcement: Replace the current simple check with a stronger pattern requiring at least one uppercase letter, one lowercase letter, one digit, one special character, and a minimum of ten characters.

-\-   Threaded Database Operations: Move database insert, update, and delete functions off the main thread using an Executor or AsyncTask to avoid performance stalls.
+-   Threaded Database Operations: Move database insert, update, and delete functions off the main thread using an Executor or AsyncTask to avoid performance stalls.

-\-   Improved Input Normalization: Convert emails and usernames to lowercase before validation and insertion to prevent duplicates.
+-   Improved Input Normalization: Convert emails and usernames to lowercase before validation and insertion to prevent duplicates.

-\-   Permission Accuracy: Update the SMS permission logic to only enable alerts after explicit user approval.
+-   Permission Accuracy: Update the SMS permission logic to only enable alerts after explicit user approval.

-\-   Documentation Updates: Add concise comments to each major function to describe its purpose and improve maintainability.
+-   Documentation Updates: Add concise comments to each major function to describe its purpose and improve maintainability.

-\### Practical Impact of Enhancements
+### Practical Impact of Enhancements